awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ### Applying Tags in a Launch Template<a name="iam-example-tags-launch-template"></a>

 In the following example, users can launch instances, but only if they use a specific launch template \(`lt-09477bcd97b0d310e`\)\.
-The `ec2:IsLaunchTemplateResource` condition key prevents users from overriding any of the launch template parameters\.
+The `ec2:IsLaunchTemplateResource` condition key prevents users from overriding any of the resources specified in the launch template\.
 The second part of the statement allows users to tag instances on creation—this part of the statement is necessary if tags are specified for the instance in the launch template\.

 ```
 {